mnpham2101/ProgrammingPractice/5. Graph/BFS_OpenTheLock/Explanation.md

 1. Run a single BFS:
     * **level order traversal**:
         * push `0000` to `bfsQueue`
+        * at each level: save the level size
-        * at each level: push in all the nodes in, then process the neighbor, and then pop out all the nodes at the same levels
+        * at each level: push in all the nodes in, then process the neighbor, and then pop out all the nodes at the same levels;
-        * turn count is incremented after each level.
+        * turn count is incremented after each level, when all node at the same level have been popped.
         ```
         bfsQueue.push("0000");
         while (!bfsQueue.empty()){